 The Yakima Health District's Food Safety Program works with local food businesses, state and federal government regulators, and our community to reduce the rate of foodborne illness in our region.
 The Food Safety Program oversees plan reviews, inspections, complaints and foodborne illness outbreaks in food and beverage establishments like restaurants, wineries, grocery stores, convenience stores, and schools.
 For information on services, or general questions, contact one of our skilled Environmental Health Specialists through the Environmental Health Help Desk at (509) 249-6508 or YHD.Help.Desk@co.yakima.wa.us.

-Completed applications may be submitted via email to the EH Help Desk and payment will be collected over the phone (4% charge on all credit card transactions) OR submitted via mail to: Yakima Health District, 1210 Ahtanum Ridge Dr., Union Gap, WA 98903.
+Completed applications may be submitted via email to the EH Help Desk and payment will be collected over the phone (4% charge on all credit card transactions) OR submitted via mail or drop-off slot to: Yakima Health District, 1210 Ahtanum Ridge Dr., Union Gap, WA 98903.

 To apply for a New Food and Beverage License, complete and submit all the required documents as described in the guide below at least 30 days before you plan to operate.
 The plan review process should take place before any construction so that we may advise you on requirements.
 Payment is required at the time of application submission.
 Please read the guide below for more information on the process.